 - Silvio Borny

 “My parents were Irish immigrants who met in Los Angeles, married and had 7 of us.
 Growing up Irish in America was always unique.
 A bit different than my American friends.
 My mother's easy "oh well" attitude about difficulties in life and my father's insanely quick wit and musical talents.
-Being in Ireland many times now, just experiencing the drop dead gorgeous landscape, the over-the-top friendly natives, their love of a good joke and a neighborly pub.
-The ancestry of the Irish, full of determination, strength of character, fierce pride of their own and not allowing ANYONE to completely enslave them even though they fought the bastards for centuries.
+Being in Ireland many times now, just experiencing the drop-dead gorgeous landscape, the over-the-top friendly natives, their love of a good joke and a neighborly pub.
+The ancestry of the Irish, full of determination, the strength of character, fierce pride of their own and not allowing ANYONE to completely enslave them even though they fought the bastards for centuries.
 Our love of music, dance, poetry, and deep spiritual contemplation that keep us very human, sassy and yet still humble.”

 - Enda Veres, 59, Southern California